Gamerdudee/holmes-enforcement-model/enforcement-log.md

 ---

-## 📍 Declaratory Technology Expansion – June 21–22, 2025
+## 📍📍 Declaratory Technology Expansion — June 21–22, 2025

-Mr. Holmes has publicly filed the following sovereign inventions, now enforced under the Holmes Enforcement Model (HEM):
+Mr. Holmes has formally disclosed and sovereignly licensed the following technological systems under the Holmes Enforcement Model (HEM).
+Each system is protected by public timestamp, clause-specific declaratory governance, and royalty trigger enforcement.

 | System | Clause | Archive URL |
 |--------|--------|-------------|